dev-alex-s/software-engineer-guidelines/README.md

 ## Which metric to use

 If the code is not clean and easy to read, then that indicates there's a problem.
+Period.

 <img src="code-review.png">